 Using an installer who is not correctly licensed or qualified can put your family at risk.
-Licensed technicians will know how to fit the pipe running from the gas meter to your stove correctly according to industry standards.
+According to industry standards, licensed technicians will know how to fit the pipe running from the gas meter to your stove.

 Damage or Deterioration

 Moving the stove out for servicing and repair can compromise fittings.
-The risk is why it is essential to use a registered and licensed engineer.
+The risk is why using a registered and licensed engineer is essential.

 Physical Symptoms You May Experience When There’s a Gas Leak

 A slow gas leak undetected in your home can produce physical symptoms.

 Gas appliances produce an odorless and colorless gas called Carbon monoxide, produced by burning fuel.
 Although an artificial scent is added to natural gas to help detect leaks, this doesn’t transfer during combustion.